DVCone/flutter_course/courses/Section 2.md

 }
 ```

-so, in order to make inheritence class you must separate between general attribute class and specific
+so, in order to make inheritance class you must separate between general attribute class and specific
 attribute class.

 > [ See example of general attribute class on `test/S2 E15/parent.dart`]